 If you're the nostalgic type, look for a pregnancy journal with pockets or a way to paste in an envelope for momentos.
 You may want to look at the binding and see if you'll be able to add more pages too.

 If you're left handed, definitely look for something that'll be comfortable to write in.
 And of course, you'll want to feel inspired by your pregnancy journal so you keep going back to it again and again, so choose something aesthetically pleasing and durable enough to keep up with you for 9+ months.

 Do you want a pregnancy journal that can become a baby book?
 This is helpful since you're already in the habit of updating the single journal.

 Plus it can be a fun keepsake for your child to look back on YOUR experience while pregnant with them.
 It can make a sweet gift if you have a daughter who becomes pregnant herself someday too!

 What is a pregnancy journal?

-A pregnancy journal is essentially a keepsake journal or diary used to chronicle a specific period in a woman’s life.
+A pregnancy journal is essentially a keepsake journal or diary for expectant mothers to chronicle a specific period in a woman’s life.
+These typically features beautiful hard covers and include weekly photos, birth plans, baby's development, the first baby kick, pregnancy symptoms like morning sickness, doctor's appointments, and other precious moments.
 However, many women opt to transition their pregnancy journals into baby books after giving birth.